 Relationships, such as friendships, take work.
 In the famous video of renowned leadership expert Simon Sinek, he explained that it's the accumulation of little yet significant moments with someone that you create a relationship with that person.
 In remote working, however, workers don't see each other.
 More often than not, they also don’t work at the same time.
 These conditions make it challenging to create those moments among virtual co-workers.

 Additionally, it's undeniable that physical interaction is vital to forming relationships.
-Schawbel, in the same podcast, shared that in a study between the University of Chicago and the Harvard Business Review, clients see salespeople who shake hands with them more trustworthy than those who don't.
+Schawbel, in the same podcast, shared that in a study between the University of Chicago and the Harvard Business Review, clients see salespeople who shake hands with them as more trustworthy than those who don't.
 Imagine, someone can already harbor feelings of trust just by shaking the hand of another person.

 8 Essential Tips to Establishing a Good Remote Work Culture